 Chitwan National Park

 With good transport links and a selection of excellent lodges the Chitwan National Park is the most comfortable place in Nepal to see animals in the wild, and one of the country's main highlights.
 Once a private hunting reserve of the maharajas, the Chitwan area saw huge population growth in the 1950s when the monarchy was restored.
-Poaching and deforestation followed, and in 1962 the government designated the area a sanctuary to protect the Asian one horned rhino from extinction, and in 1972 Chitwan became Nepal's first National Park.
-The National Park is on the World Heritage list and protects over 932km² of Elephant Grass savannah, Sal forests and marshlands supporting healthy wildlife populations.
-There is a good selection of wildlife lodges located on Chitwan's boundaries that offer a range of wildlife activities in the National Park that include river cruises, jungle walks and elephant or Jeep safaris.
-The most commonly sighted animals are the one-horned rhino, deer, monkeys, wild boar and some of the 500 bird species.
-The man-made lake Lamital on the Rapti River provides some excellent bird watching opportunities, attracting migratory water birds and marsh mugger peckers.
-Less common wildlife encounters include those with wild elephants, leopards, sloths and Bengal tigers.
-The Chitwan area is now heavily protected from poachers and loggers, and with animal numbers on the rise it is one of Asia's best National Parks for wildlife viewing.
+Poaching and deforestation followed, and in 1962 the government designated the area a sanctuary to protect the Asian one horned rhino from extinction, and in 1972 Chitwan became Nepal's first national park.
+Chitwan is on the World Heritage list and protects over 932km² of Elephant grass savannah, sal forests and marshlands supporting healthy wildlife populations.
+There is a good selection of wildlife lodges located on Chitwan's boundaries that offer a range of wildlife activities in the National Park that include river cruises, jungle walks and jeep safaris.
+The most frequently sighted animals are the one-horned rhino, deer, monkeys, wild boar, and some of the 500 bird species.
+The man-made Lake Lamital on the Rapti River provides some excellent bird watching opportunities, attracting migratory water birds and marsh mugger peckers.
+Less common wildlife encounters include those with wild elephants, leopards, sloths, and Bengal tigers.
+The Chitwan area is now heavily protected from poachers and loggers, and with animal numbers on the rise it is one of Asia's best national parks for wildlife viewing.